Statistics of psoriasis

 Phototherapy involves using UVB light to decrease inflammation and itchiness.

-There are many creams and lotions that can help hydrate your skin so you can mitigate it.
+Many creams and lotions can help hydrate your skin so you can mitigate it.

 Biologic or Systemic Drugs:

 Amelia Ma is a freelance writer from Burlingame, California.
-She enjoys writing articles for professionals that are about self-improvement, health, and wellness.
+She enjoys writing articles about self-improvement, health, and wellness for professionals.